Please read this in detail prior to applying! It likely contains the answers to your questions.

 Our goal is to provide our residents with the requisite skills, knowledge, education, and experience to become outstanding community psychiatrists.
 We aim to educate the next generation of psychiatrists to practice locally and be leaders in enhancing psychiatric services at all levels throughout Ventura County.
 While we are solidly based in neurobiology, we believe that residency training must encompass the medical, psychological, social, and cultural aspects of human functioning.
 We pay particular attention to the history of psychiatry and the effects of social determinants of health, stigma, and discrimination on mental health and its treatment.
 Because of the needs of our community, particular emphasis will be given to training in consultation/liaison psychiatry.

 We believe that resident physicians benefit greatly from close faculty supervision.
 While residents will act as the primary physicians for their patients, our excellent faculty will provide extensive mentorship.
-Socratic questions such as “How can we improve on your plan?” will be common.
+Socratic questions such as “How can we improve on your plan?” are common.

 Who sponsors the program and what are the participating sites?

-Community Memorial Healthcare (CMH) is the program’s sponsoring institution.
-CMH faculty provide resident training in collaboration with faculty at Ventura County Medical Center and Ventura County Behavioral Health.
+Community Memorial Healthcare is the program’s sponsoring institution.
+Community Memorial faculty provide resident training in collaboration with faculty at Ventura County Medical Center and Ventura County Behavioral Health.
+We also partner with other local institutions to complement our educational experiences, including California State University Channel Islands, the Veterans Administration Greater Los Angeles Healthcare System, and Santa Barbara Cottage Hospital.

-Community Memorial Hospital (CMH) an expanding state-of-the art, 242-bed non-profit regional hospital and health center.
-CMH also sponsors 4 other residency programs (Family Medicine, Internal Medicine, General Surgery and Orthopaedic Surgery).
-CMH hosts 3 residency clinics (soon to be 4), 3 of which are within the hospital complex.
-The Family Medicine Clinic supports an Integrated Behavioral Health Training Program for post-graduate psychology trainees.
-Psychiatry training will take place at the CMH resident clinic, Midtown Medical Group Specialty Clinic (MMG).
+Community Memorial Hospital of Ventura is a state-of-the art, 250-bed non-profit medical center.
+Community Memorial sponsors 4 other residency programs (Family Medicine, Internal Medicine, General Surgery, and Orthopaedic Surgery)and hosts 6 residency clinics.
+The Family Medicine Health Center supports an Integrated Behavioral Health Training Program for post-graduate psychology trainees.
+Psychiatry training takes place at Community Memorial’s outpatient Health Centers.

-At CMH, PGY1 residents will have required rotations in inpatient medicine, primary care, and neurology.
-As PGY3s, during their outpatient year, residents will spend much of their time at MMG, seeing patients mainly affected by mild to moderate mental disorders, often with concomitant substance use disorders and physical health problems.
-Psychotherapy specialty clinics also take place at MMG.
+Our PGY1 residents have required rotations in inpatient medicine and primary care.
+As PGY3s, during their outpatient year, residents spend much of their time in the clinic, seeing patients mainly affected by mild to moderate mental disorders, often with concomitant substance use disorders and physical health problems.
+Psychotherapy specialty clinics also take place at Community Memorial health centers.

 Ventura County Behavioral Health (VCBH) is the county-owned and operated public mental health system for Ventura County.
 Its providers treat both minors and adults in outpatient clinics throughout the county.
-Residents rotate through the North Oxnard Clinic for Child and Adolescent and Addiction experiences, and the Ventura Adult Clinic, the other major teaching site for outpatient psychiatric care.
+Residents rotate through the system for Child and Adolescent experiences and the Ventura Adult Clinic – the other major teaching site for outpatient psychiatric care.

 What is the rotation schedule?